SirPryderi/CSCU9T6-Exam-Notes/README.md

 ## Bayesian Classifier
 **Bayesian Classfiers** are statistical tools that can predict the probability that a particular sample is a member of a particular class.
 One of the simplest Bayesian Classifier is known as the **Naïve Bayesian Classfier**, based on an _independence_ assumption.

+## Bayesian Networks
+**Bayesian Belief Netowkrs** (BNNs) are a way of modeling probabilites based on data or knowledge to estimate probabilities of new events.

 [histogram]: https://media1.shmoop.com/images/algebra/alg_probstat_picsingvar_narr_graphik_14.png